Diversity, Equity, and Inclusion Officer (DEIO)

 - Men of Color in STEAM

-Stephen collaborates with President, Laurie Brennan, Senior Strategic Project Lead, Anne Turner, and Director of Communications, Jaclyn Parks to incorporate goals and metrics for diversity, equity, and inclusion into long-term strategies for fundraising, development, and marketing.
+Stephen collaborates with President, Laurie Brennan, Director of Strategic Projects and Outreach, Anne Turner, and Director of Brand Strategy and Communication, Jaclyn Parks to incorporate goals and metrics for diversity, equity, and inclusion into long-term strategies for fundraising, development, and marketing.
 Finally, he hopes to also initiate his own line of research focusing on men of color and STEAM identity.